kulsumansari/content-cloud-backend/Readme.md

 **GET** `/delivery-api/assets/:assetUid`

-Fetch a specific asset using its UID.
+Fetch a specific asset(published) using its UID.

 #### Parameters
 - `assetUid`: UID of the asset